mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

  5. received_rps: number of times cpu woken up received_rps.
  6. flow_limit_count: number of times reached flow limit count.

-##### Extra config
+#### Extra config

-Last but not least all the previous configuration is normally coupled along with other config (use of Huge Pages, disabling C-states, soft lockups,set IOMMU, etc.) which have to be set in the grub kernel line (KernelArgs variable in TripleO).
+Last but not least all the previous configuration is normally coupled along with other config which may come in part from the tuned profile like enabling Huge Pages which is mandatory for some workloads like OvS DPDK, disabling C-states, disabling soft lockups on isolated cores, disable timer activity on isolated cores, setting IOMMU, removing RCU callbacks on isolated cores, etc. In the case of OpenStack could also be set in the grub kernel line via KernelArgs variable in TripleO.
+For example:

 {% highlight console %}
 iommu=pt intel_iommu=on nohz=on intel_pstate=disable nosoftlockup default_hugepagesz=1GB hugepagesz=1G hugepages=236